piacz/Rules-Per-App/React SPA/README.md

-# Easy User Authentication for React Apps
+# React App

 This repository hosts a React project that defines a Single-Page Application (SPA).
-You'll secure access to some of its routes using Auth0 User Authentication.
+The access to some of its routes is protected using Auth0 User Authentication.

 ## Get Started